 Thanks for Reading

-That’s my top 10.
+That’s my top 10 of the best guitarists of all time.
 No doubt there will be some controversial ones in there.
 And no doubt that hundreds have had to be excluded.

-Would love to hear your input – just leave a comment in the comments section below.
+Would love to hear your input!
+Who would you say are your picks of the best guitarists?
+Just leave a comment in the comments section below.

 And if you’d like to become a great guitarist someday, why not begin learning guitar?
 These posts on my blog might help:

 - The Basic Guitar Chords For Beginners and How to Play Them

 - Nylon vs Steel String Guitar – Where Should A Beginner Start?